hiringManager/OwOpenbox/README.md

 + Openbox Session
 + Fluxbox (in case you need to configure something that I neglected to include.)

+To install on your rig just run 'sudo minstall' for the guided install.

 If you'd like to use this as your main setup, it's a simple process to copy this config to a new user.

 ``` sudo mx-usermanager ```